Google Pixel 3 release date, price, news and features

 Google Pixel 3 camera

 Google is putting a big focus on the camera for the Pixel 3.
-We've yet to learn the exact specs of the shooter though.
+There's a 12.2MP dual pixel camera on the rear of the phone that's f/1.8 aperture, but the beauty here seems to be in the processing technology that's working behind the scenes.

+Before we move onto that, it's worth noting the Pixel 3 has a dual front-facing selfie camera that uses two 8MP sensors.

 This will be an interesting one to test to see if Google has got this right and it works exactly how it's presented.
 You can manually choose the photo you want to use, but it'll also provide recommendations of what is probably the best shot.